About the Program

 - Meaningful scientific research endeavors:

 Fellows will carry out research in a Geisel School of Medicine research laboratory.
-Each MPUS Fellow will be paired with a Geisel MD-PhD trainee currently engaged in bench-top research.
+Each MPUS Fellow will be paired with a Geisel MD-PhD trainee currently engaged in bench-top or computational research.
 This individual will serve as the Fellow's immediate mentor.

 - Direct exposure to clinical medicine: